esteinig/nanoq/paper/joss.md

 Filter commands:

-While the `rust-bio` parser is slightly faster in these benchmarks for these specific applications than `needletail`, the default mode for `nanoq` uses `needletail` due to its native capacity to parse gzipped and fasta type input formats.
+While the `rust-bio` parser is slightly faster in these specific quality control benchmarks than `needletail`, the default mode in `nanoq` uses `needletail` due to its wrapped `gz` and `fasta` input capability.

 # Availability

-`Nanoq` is open-source on GitHub (https://github.com/esteinig/nanoq) and available through Cargo (`cargo install nanoq`), as Docker (`docker pull esteinig/nanoq`) or Singularity container (`singularity pull docker://esteinig/nanoq`) or through BioConda (`conda install -c bioconda nanoq`).
+`Nanoq` is open-source on GitHub (https://github.com/esteinig/nanoq) and available through Cargo (`cargo install nanoq`), as Docker image (`docker pull esteinig/nanoq`) or Singularity container (`singularity pull docker://esteinig/nanoq`) or through BioConda (`conda install -c bioconda nanoq`).

 # Acknowledgements

-Nameless server #1
+We would like to thank the `Rust-Bio` and `OneCodex` teams for developing the read parsers and making them available to the bioinformatics community.

 # References